BiznetGIO/biznetgio.github.io/docs/guide/bgn-dev-orcinus.md

+Modern deployment need take fast and efficient manageable process workflow.
+Meanwhile, containerize apps one of solutions to driven fast software delivery.
+Making as containerize make legacy apps running without limitations from enviroment hosts, reliable delivery and scalable runtime.

+We introduce `Container Production Environment` to manage our deployment.
+Deployment proccess like a mechanism for networking, monitoring, and containerized applications untill executed on hosts, maintenance by orcinus orchestration management tools.
-Orcinus is simple orchestration management tools already support k8s (kubernetes).
+Orcinus is opensource simple orchestration management tools already support k8s (kubernetes).

 ### Infrastructure as Code (IaC)
 Orcinus already support to describe your infrastructure within orcinus yaml file.